ApexRMS/prms/README.md

 # stsim-prms
-A SyncroSim Package for the ST-Sim PRMS model.
+SyncroSim Add-On Package (to stsim) that supports the integration of the PRMS hydrologic model with ST-Sim.